 The Electoral Registration Officer (ERO) is an official appointed by the local authority to prepare and maintain the Register of Electors.
-The ERO for Ayrshire is Alastair Kirkwood who was appointed by North Ayrshire Council, East Ayrshire Council and South Ayrshire Council.
-He is also the Assessor for the Ayrshire Valuation Joint Board.
+The ERO for Ayrshire is Helen McPhee who was appointed by North Ayrshire Council, East Ayrshire Council and South Ayrshire Council.
+She is also the Assessor for the Ayrshire Valuation Joint Board.

 The Register of Electors

 The Register of Electors contains details of everyone who has registered to vote.
 It is used to determine who can vote at elections while the Register is in force.